 The hybrid solution

 A third possibility is to find an off-the-shelf package that fits 80% of your requirements, then have it customised by a software development company to fit the other 20%.
-This may be by the original developers, if they are willing to do so, or by a third party, as long as it is customisable or open source.
+This may be by the original developers, or by a third party, as long as it is customisable or open source.

 This solution gives you the best of both worlds – cheaper and faster setup than fully bespoke software, but a closer match to your requirements than plain off-the-shelf software.